Aytaç Durak: Mayor of Adana

-At the municipal elections on March 25, 1984, he was elected Mayor of Adana representing Motherland Party(ANAP).
+In the municipal elections on 25 March 1984, Durak was elected mayor of Adana representing Motherland Party (ANAP).
 During his first term as mayor, he expanded city to north by planning a modern residential district to house 200 thousand residents.
 He named this district as Yeni Adana (New Adana).
 He constructed Adnan Menderes Boulevard along the south shores of Seyhan Reservoir and built parks, picnic areas around it.
 Adnan Menderes Boulevard then became the main recreational area for the city.
 He built Regülatör Köprü on Seyhan river south of the old town, a bridge which also acts as a regulator of river water.
 This caused the part of the river, that is within the city limits, to be full all year around.
 The river which used to partially dry and have odour in summer times, revitalized and became the core recreational area of the city.
 During this term, he also founded municipal-owned not-for-profit construction company which built thousands of homes for low-income residents.

-Although having a successful term, at the municipal elections of 1989, he lost his post to Selahattin Çolak.
+Although having a successful term, in the municipal election of 1989, Durak lost his post to Selahattin Çolak.
 This was due to the partisan municipal election system in Turkey.
 His party ANAP was the governing party, but became very unpopular during this time.
 To protest the governing party, voters chose opposition parties' candidates during the municipal elections without considering candidates' individual skills.

-At the municipal elections of March 27, 1994 he was re-elected as mayor of Adana again representing ANAP, this time voters focusing on candidates' skills by comparing his term to Selahattin Çolak's term.
+In the municipal elections of 27 March 1994 Durak was re-elected as mayor of Adana again representing ANAP, this time voters focusing on candidates' skills by comparing his term to Selahattin Çolak's term.
 At this term, he started building recreational pathways on both banks of Seyhan river from south end to Seyhan Reservoir.
 He gave special attention to Dilberler Sekisi, most scenic part of the recreational pathway between the old and the new dam.
 He renovated Atatürk Park and many other parks, built new recreational areas on the northern section of the city.
 He continued building infrastructure to expand city to north.
 The construction of Adana Metro, 13.5 km long rapid transit system, started in 1997.